-In accordance with the original management agreement (the "Original Management Agreement") dated March 1, 2019 and in effect through to May 28, 2021, the Effective Date of the new management agreement under the WOF Transaction described in Note 4, the Manager provided management services to the Company and in exchange for these management services, the Company paid a management fee.
-Under the Original Management Agreement, the management fee was equal to 1.50% of the Pricing NAV (as described in Note 2(d)) of all the series of shares of the Company.
+In accordance with the original management agreement (the "Original Management Agreement") dated March 1, 2019 and in effect through to May 28, 2021, the Effective Date of the new management agreement under the WOF Transaction described in Note 1 and in section (d) of this note, the Manager provided management services to the Company and in exchange for those management services, the Company paid a management fee.
+Under the Original Management Agreement, the management fee was equal to 1.50% of Pricing NAV (as described in Note 2(d)) of all the series of shares of the Company.
 The Company paid operating expenses set out in an annual budget approved by the Company's Board and any expenditure by the Company of more than \$10,000 that was not included in the annual budget was subject to the approval of the Company's Board.
 The management fee was calculated and paid monthly.

 In accordance with the new Management Agreement dated May 28, 2021 ("Management Agreement"), the management fee was amended to be an all-in management and operating fee of 2.50%.
-This fee will be accrued but it will only be paid when there are divestment proceeds available.
-In exchange for the fee, operating expenses are paid by the Manager.
-The only expenses expected to be paid by the Company are the management fee, fees of the directors and applicable taxes.
-Other than expenses related to divestment of a series' venture portfolio, expenses of the Company will be allocated to the Legacy Shares (formerly referred to as Balanced Shares (series 2)) and the Commercialization Shares, prorata on the value of their respective assets or, in the case of fees of the directors, equally between them.
+This fee is accrued but it is only paid when net divestment proceeds are available.
+In exchange for this fee, operating expenses are paid by the Manager.
+The only expenses expected to be paid by the Company are the management fee, fees of the directors, transaction costs and applicable taxes.
+Other than expenses related to divestment of a portfolio company, expenses of the Company will be allocated to the Legacy Shares (formerly referred to as Balanced Shares (series 2)) and the Commercialization Shares, pro rata on the value of their respective assets or, in the case of fees of the directors, equally between them.
 The Manager may, in its sole discretion, reduce or waive management fees and reimburse the Company for any expenses.
-In the year ended December 31, 2021, the Manager waived management fees of \$1,475,098 (December 31, 2020 - Nil).